 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-The Village of Arcola (about 400 feet away, measured in a direct line); Controlling A River Of Logs (approx. 4 miles away); Life at the Boom (approx. 4 miles away); Early Settler's Cabin (approx. 4.2 miles away); Minnesota's First Commercial Sawmill (approx. 4.2 miles away); Powerhouse and Kiln (approx. 4.2 miles away); The Pineries are Gone (approx. 4.2 miles away); Marine Mill Site (approx. 4.2 miles away).
+The Village of Arcola (about 400 feet away, measured in a direct line); Controlling A River Of Logs (approx. 4 miles away); Life at the Boom (approx. 4 miles away); St. Croix Boom Site (approx. 4.1 miles away); Early Settler's Cabin (approx. 4.2 miles away); Minnesota's First Commercial Sawmill (approx. 4.2 miles away); Powerhouse and Kiln (approx. 4.2 miles away); The Pineries are Gone (approx. 4.2 miles away).

 Credits.
 This page was last revised on May 28, 2018.
-This page originally submitted on May 24, 2018, by McGhiever of St Paul, Minnesota.
-This page has been viewed 52 times since then and 9 times this year.
+It was originally submitted on May 24, 2018, by McGhiever of St Paul, Minnesota.
+This page has been viewed 79 times since then and 7 times this year.
 Photos: 1, 2. submitted on May 24, 2018, by McGhiever of St Paul, Minnesota. • Bill Pfingsten was the editor who published this page.